 - If you have wireless network, click Setup for the WiFi option.
 In the WiFi tab of the Advanced Network Settings box, enter the name of your wireless access point in the SSID field.
-If your wireless access point has security enabled, select the corresponding security algorithm from the drop-down list (e.g. WEPAUTO) in the Encryption Type field, and enter the password. - If you use a network cable connected directly to your DSL/cable modem (no router in between), click Setup for xDSL/cable dial-up.
+If your wireless access point has security enabled, select the corresponding security algorithm from the drop-down list (e.g. WEPAUTO) in the Encryption Type field, and enter the password.
+Click OK to enable WiFi and establish the wireless connection. - If you use a network cable connected directly to your DSL/cable modem (no router in between), click Setup for xDSL/cable dial-up.
 This method is also referred to as PPPoE.
 Choose whether the DSL/cable modem is connected to your computer's LAN port.
 Then enter the username and password for your dial-up account.